-The paleoclimate record contains abundant evidence of past perturbations of the balance of surface temperatures between the two hemispheres, and as such it provides unique insights 40 into the climate system's response to hemispherically asymmetric heating (Broecker and Putnam, 2013; Schneider et al., 2014).
-The clearest examples of such perturbations are millennial-scale coolings of the Northern Hemisphere (stadials) that occurred during the last glacial period (Dansgaard et al., 1982; Alley et al., 1993; Bond et al., 1993; Taylor et al., 1993; Blunier et al., 1998; Blunier and Brook, 2001; EPICA Community Members, 2006; Clement and Peterson, 2008).
-During these events, expansions of sea ice in the North Atlantic and reduction of cross-45 equatorial ocean heat transport associated with the Atlantic Meridional Overturning Circulation (AMOC) are thought to have cooled the Northern Hemisphere (NH) (Boyle and Keigwin, 1987; Clement and Peterson, 2008; Henry et al., 2016; Li et al., 2005) and warmed the Southern Hemisphere (SH) (Barker et al., 2009; Blunier et al., 1998; Broecker, 1998; Buizert et al., 2015).
-The most prolonged of these stadials were also marked by iceberg discharge into the North 50 Atlantic and are known as Heinrich stadials (Hemming, 2004).
+(NH) (Boyle and Keigwin, 1987; Clement and Peterson, 2008; Henry et al., 2016; Li et al., 2005) and warmed the Southern Hemisphere (SH) (Barker et al., 2009; Blunier et al., 1998; Broecker, 1998; Buizert et al., 2015).
+The most prolonged of these stadials were also marked by iceberg discharge into the North Atlantic and are known as Heinrich stadials (Hemming, 2004).
 Stadials have been connected with shifts in the tropical rain belt associated with the Intertropical Convergence Zone (ITCZ) and changes in monsoon strength.
-A broad range of evidence indicates a southward shift of the ITCZ, a weakening of NH monsoons, and a strengthening of at least the South American summer monsoon in the SH in response to NH cooling (Arbuszewski et al., 2013; Baker, 2001; 55 Collins et al., 2013; McGee et al., 2014; Peterson, 2000; Placzek et al., 2006; Wang et al., 2007, 2004; Wang, 2001).
+A broad range of evidence indicates a southward shift of the ITCZ, a weakening of NH monsoons, and a strengthening of at least the South American summer monsoon in the SH in response to NH cooling (Arbuszewski et al., 2013; Baker, 2001; Collins et al., 2013; McGee et al., 2014; Peterson, 2000; Placzek et al., 2006; Stager et al., 2011; Wang et al., 2007, 2004; Wang, 2001).

 A variety of modeling experiments have found a qualitatively similar southward shift of the ITCZ in response to NH cooling.
-In these studies, ITCZ shifts are accompanied by a

-- pronounced intensification of the annual-mean Hadley cell in the NH and a weakening in the SH, with each hemisphere's trade winds the surface expression of the Hadley circulation changing in kind (Figures 1 and 2) (Broccoli et al., 2006; Chiang, 2003; Chiang and Bitz, 2005; Dahl et al., 2005; Timmermann et al., 2005; Vellinga and Wood, 2002; Zhang and Delworth, 2005).
-As we review below, this asymmetric Hadley cell and trade wind response is a - 65 fundamental expectation of the atmosphere's response to asymmetric cooling of one hemisphere and a shift of the ITCZ toward the warmer hemisphere.
+In these studies, ITCZ shifts are accompanied by a pronounced intensification of the annual-mean Hadley cell in the NH and a weakening in the SH, with each hemisphere's trade winds - the surface expression of the Hadley circulation - changing in kind (Figs. 1 and 2) (Broccoli et al., 2006; Chiang, 2003; Chiang and Bitz, 2005; Dahl et al., 2005; Timmermann et al., 2005; Vellinga and Wood, 2002; Zhang and Delworth, 2005).
+As we review below, this asymmetric Hadley cell and trade wind response is a fundamental expectation of the atmosphere's response to asymmetric cooling of one hemisphere and a shift of the ITCZ toward the warmer hemisphere.

 Trade wind changes are central to the dynamics of stadials and other perturbations of interhemispheric temperature differences.
-By regulating upwelling along eastern boundaries, trade winds determine surface productivity and air-sea heat and carbon dioxide fluxes over large 70 areas of the world's oceans.
+By regulating upwelling along eastern boundaries, trade winds determine surface productivity and air-sea heat and carbon dioxide fluxes over large areas of the world's oceans.
 Trade winds also have a pronounced influence on the ocean circulation, helping drive the circulation of the subtropical gyres and subtropical cells.
-Attempts to model ocean circulation in the Atlantic during the Last Glacial Maximum (LGM) have demonstrated that even small changes in surface trade winds can alter ocean circulation and improve data-model agreement (Amrhein et al., 2015; Dail and Wunsch, 2014); as such, accurate characterization of trade wind responses during stadials may be essential to modeling of the 75 ocean's response to these events.
-Trade winds modulate evaporative fluxes from subtropical oceans, leading to sea surface temperature (SST) cooling in the hemisphere in which trade winds intensify; this wind-evaporation-SST (WES) feedback may play a central role in communicating high-latitude cooling to the low latitudes (Chiang and Bitz, 2005), and may warm tropical SSTs 80 in the opposite hemisphere, where trade winds are expected to weaken.
-Perhaps most importantly for the dynamics of abrupt climate change, trade wind-driven intensification of the ocean's subtropical cells may increase ocean heat transport into the cooler hemisphere, limiting the
+Attempts to model ocean circulation in the Atlantic during the Last Glacial Maximum (LGM) have demonstrated that even small changes in surface trade winds can alter ocean circulation and improve datamodel agreement (Amrhein et al., 2015; Dail and Wunsch, 2014); as such, accurate characterization of trade wind responses during stadials may be essential to modeling of the ocean's response to these events.
+Trade winds modulate evaporative fluxes from subtropical oceans, leading to sea surface temperature (SST) cooling in the hemisphere in which trade winds intensify; this windevaporation-SST feedback may play a central role in communicating high-latitude cooling to the low latitudes (Chiang and Bitz, 2005), and may warm tropical SSTs in the opposite hemisphere, where trade winds are expected to weaken.
+Perhaps most importantly for the dynamics of abrupt climate change, trade winddriven changes in the ocean's subtropical cells may increase ocean heat transport into the cooler hemisphere, limiting the magnitude of ITCZ shifts (Green and Marshall, 2017; Yang et al., 2017, 2013).